poissonconsulting/sims2/.github/SUPPORT.md

-# Getting help with sims
+# Getting help with sims2

-Thanks for using sims!
+Thanks for using sims2!
 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

 ## Make sure its new